anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Freedom is not worth having if it does not connote freedom to err.
+Quote: He is no fool who gives what he cannot keep to gain what he cannot lose.

-By: Mahatma Gandhi
+By: Jim Elliot